learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 );
 ```

 Some of these properties might be shared between many books, though.
-Tolkien has
+For
-written other books.
-Many books fall into the same genre.
-The Object Oriented
+example, an author like J.R.R.
+Tolkien has written many other books.
+Many of
-solution would be to simply encapsulate this data as well - we can make an
+those books fall into the same genre.
+With classes, we can encapsulate this data
-`Author` class that contains the name of the author:
+as well - we can make an `Author` class that contains the name of the author:

 ```js
 class Author {